The Begwyns is a large upland area and encompasses

 Another annual activity is organised by the Hereford & District

-Driving Group, their latest rally on the Begwyns being on Monday
+Driving Group, their latest rally to date being on Monday the 25th

 Ornithologists have been observed and also instances of kite flying.

 Numerous people have pick-nicked in the Roundabout complex and in